python-visualization/folium/docs/installing.rst

 ::

  sphinx
+ sphinxcontrib-napoleon

 Then go in folium base folder (`~/sandbox/folium` for example)
 ::

 $ cd ~/sandbox/folium

-Run the test
+Build the docs
 ::

-$ sphinx-build -b html docs/ docs/_build/html
+$ rm -rf docs/_build; sphinx-build -b html docs/ docs/_build/html

+Then the documentation is in `docs/_build/html/index.html`.